 216. THEORY OF EQUATIONS.
 Elective, first semester.
 Class work, three hours.
 Three semester credits.
 Prerequisite: Calculus II.
 Professor Remick.
+The course presupposes familiarity with the elements of the classical theory

 The course presupposes familiarity with the elements of the classical theory of the subject and treats particularly the modern development based upon the ideas connected with substitution groups and leading to the discussion of the solution of the general algebraic equation from the standpoint of the Galois theory.
 Text: Cajori's Modern Theory of Equations.